rpalloni/airbyte-airflow-datalakehouse-dbt-metabase/README.md

 WARNING: if only using `view` materializations, dbt relies on the Space settings.
 If models are `materialized='table'` the `object_storage_source` settings become mandatory because Dremio needs to know where to physically write the tables.

 ### dbt config with catalog
-When using a catalog connected to storage instead of Dremio spaces, the logic for the parameters sightly differs: catalog acts as both the logical organisation and the physical organisation of the tables.
+When using a catalog connected to storage instead of Dremio spaces, the logic for the parameters slightly differs: catalog acts as both the logical AND the physical organisation of the tables.

 profiles dremio params config **with catalog**:
 ```